benlau6/fastapi-fullstack/README.md

 * [pytest](https://github.com/pytest-dev/pytest) ([doc](https://docs.pytest.org/)) for testing

 ### Notes
 Some fastapi third party libraries are selected because they earned many stars, well developed and maintained.
-Many new features may be added in without any efforts.
-But the most of the features you may use can acutally be rebuilt with some efforts.
-So if for educational purpose, to know what has been done, I recommend to build from scratch with only FastAPI.
+Many new features could be added in without any efforts.
+But most of the features you may use can acutally be rebuilt with only some efforts.
+So if for educational purpose, to know what had been done, or for full control in workflow, to set what should be done, I recommend to build from scratch with only FastAPI.

 You may want to check [fastapi-mongo-oauth](https://github.com/benlau6/fastapi-mongo-oauth), which is built from scratch with mongo.